Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Introduction and review

-In particular, for type $A_{n{-}3}$ we have the following $n$-point string integral over (the positive part of) the configuration space \eq{ I_{A_{n{-}3}} (\{X\}):=(\alpha')^{n{-}3} \int_{{\cal M}^+_{0,n}} \Omega({\cal M}^+_{0,n})~\prod_{(a,b)} u_{a,b}^{\alpha' X_{a, b}} \,, } where we have alternatively denoted the space of type $A_{n{-}3}$ as the moduli space ${\cal M}_{0,n}$, and $X_{a,b}$ can be identified with the {\it planar variables}, one for each facet of the ABHY associahedron ${\cal A}_{n{-}3}$.
-The $\alpha'\to 0$ (low-energy) limit of this open-string integral gives the canonical function of ${\cal A}_{n{-}3}$, which is nothing but the (diagonal) bi-adjoint $\phi^3$ tree amplitude.
-These physical string integrals, as a special case of cluster string integrals, still factorize at $X_{a,b}=0$, even at finite $\alpha'$, which nicely reflects the ``perfect" factorization of ${\cal M}^+_{0,n}$ as one can see from the $u$-equations.
-Now let us quickly see how ${\cal M}_{0,n}$ and the worldsheet variables naturally appear from the cluster configuration space of type $A_{n{-}3}$.
-The $u$-variables as defined above do not refer to any worldsheet picture, but the $u$-equations can be nicely solved once we introduce worldsheet variables $z_i$ for $i=1,2,\ldots, n$ with an $SL(2)$ redundancy.
-The $u_{i,j}$'s are exactly {\it dihedral coordinates} written as cross ratios of the punctures: \eq{ u_{i,j}=\frac{z_{i-1,j}\, z_{i,j-1}}{z_{i-1,j-1} \, z_{i,j}}\,,\qquad 1\leq j<i-1<n \,, } where $z_{i,j}:=z_j -z_i$, and it is easy to see that the $z$-variables provide the solution to $u$-equations, though we still need to fix the ${\rm SL}(2)$ redundancy {\it e.g.} by choosing $z_1=-1, z_2=0, z_n=\infty$.
-The open cluster configuration space can be identified with the moduli space ${\cal M}_{0,n}$ and in particular for the positive part, we have $z_i$'s ordered, $z_1<z_2<\cdots<z_n$ (in our fixing, we have $0<z_3<\cdots<z_{n{-}1}$.
-One can rewrite $I_{A_{n{-}3}}$ in terms of $z$-variables, once we realize that $\Omega({\cal M}^+_{0,n})$ is given by the Parke-Taylor form: \eq{ I_{A_{n{-}3}}:=(\alpha')^{n{-}3}~\int_{{\cal M}_{0,n}^+} \frac{d^{n{-}3} z}{z_{1,2}z_{2,3} \cdots z_{n, 1}} \prod_{j<i} |z_{i, j}|^{\alpha' s_{i, j}}\,. } where the measure is the top, ($n-3$)-form on ${\cal M}_{0,n}$, and we have rewritten the factor $\prod u_{a,b}^{X_{a,b}}$ as the Koba-Nielsen factor with Mandelstam variables $s_{i,j}:=(k_i+k_j)^2=2 k_i \cdot k_j$ (subject to momentum conservation).
-It is easy to see that linearly-independent Mandelstam variables can be written as
+where we have alternatively denoted the space of type $A_{n{-}3}$ as the moduli space ${\mathcal M}_{0,n}$, and~$X_{a,b}$ can be identified with the {\it planar variables}, one for each facet of the ABHY associahedron~${\mathcal A}_{n{-}3}$.
+The $\alpha'\to 0$ (low-energy) limit of this open-string integral gives the canonical function of ${\mathcal A}_{n{-}3}$, which is nothing but the (diagonal) bi-adjoint $\phi^3$ tree amplitude~\cite{Arkani-Hamed:2017mur}.
+These physical string integrals, as a special case of cluster string integrals, still factorize at $X_{a,b}=0$, even at finite $\alpha'$, which nicely reflects the ``perfect'' factorization of ${\mathcal M}^+_{0,n}$ as one can see from the $u$-equations.
+Now let us quickly see how ${\mathcal M}_{0,n}$ and the worldsheet variables naturally appear from the cluster configuration space of type $A_{n{-}3}$.
+The $u$-variables as defined above do not refer to any worldsheet picture, but the $u$-equations can be nicely solved once we introduce worldsheet variables $z_i$ for $i=1,2,\dots, n$ with an ${\rm SL}(2)$ redundancy.
+The $u_{i,j}$'s are exactly the dihedral coordinates written as cross ratios of the marked points on the boundary: